jhaskinsjr/nebula/README.md

 approximately 4,000 instructions/second.
 Recall, however, that Amanatsu does **not** perform cycle-accurate simulation, but, rather, merely executes instructions in a tight loop, updating state (main memory and the register file) as rapidly as possible.
-(This is what makes Amanatsu ideal for creating simulation snapshots for subsequent execution by the cycle-accurate pipeline models.)
+This is what makes Amanatsu ideal for creating simulation snapshots for subsequent execution by the cycle-accurate pipeline models.

-The Oroblanco sample pipeline, which does perform cycle-accurate simulation, executes at a rate of about 30 simulated cycles per real-world second at a steady state system load of less than 10%.
-While 30 cycles/second is not blazingly fast, as stated above (see: Software Architecture), I view the flexibilty enabeld by Nebula's software architecture as a more-than-worthwhile tradeoff.
+The Pompia sample pipeline, which does perform cycle-accurate simulation, executes at a rate of about 40 simulated cycles per real-world second at a steady state system load of less than 10%.
+While 40 cycles/second is not blazingly fast, as stated above (see: Software Architecture), I view the flexibilty enabeld by Nebula's software architecture as a more-than-worthwhile tradeoff.
 Also, consider that with the CPU utilization